All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are there differences in research quality among GLP-1 agonist trials?

 The major trial programs (SUSTAIN, PIONEER, SURPASS, LEADER, REWIND) are all well-designed, adequately powered, randomized controlled trials published in high-impact journals.
 The cardiovascular outcomes trials are event-driven with independent adjudication.
-One consideration is that some comparator choices may favor the study drug (e.g., using fixed rather than optimized comparator doses), so readers should examine trial designs carefully .
+One consideration is that some comparator choices may favor the study drug (e.g., using fixed rather than improved comparator doses), so readers should examine trial designs carefully .

 What research directions are most promising for the next 5 years?

-Key areas include: (1) triple agonist therapies (GLP-1/GIP/glucagon) entering phase 3 trials, (2) non-peptide oral GLP-1 agonists that do not require fasting administration, (3) GLP-1 agonists for MASH/liver fibrosis, (4) combination approaches with SGLT2 inhibitors for cardiorenal protection, and (5) precision medicine approaches to identify which patients respond best to specific incretin-based therapies .
+Key areas include: (1) triple agonist therapies (GLP-1/GIP/glucagon) entering phase 3 trials, (2) non-peptide oral GLP-1 agonists that don't require fasting administration, (3) GLP-1 agonists for MASH/liver fibrosis, (4) combination approaches with SGLT2 inhibitors for cardiorenal protection, and (5) precision medicine approaches to identify which patients respond best to specific incretin-based therapies .

 Take the Next Step